CodeLikeAGirlBook/Electronics-Kit/Supplies.md

 # Finding Supplies for Code Like a Girl
 There's a bit of a scavenger hunt involved in finding the materials you'll need.
 One day, perhaps, there will be a kit with EXACTLY what you need, and when that happens, you'll definitely find the link here.
-Until thne, I made you some links and lists.
+Until then, I made you some links and lists.

 There are several options for finding these.
 There may be a store near you that has some of the pieces.
 Your best bet is online, and some good options are sparkfun.com, adafruit.com, amazon.com.
-Banggood.com and alibaba.com are possible sites too. , though it may take  longer to get the parts shipped from China.
+Banggood.com and alibaba.com are possible sites too, though it may take  longer to get the parts shipped from China.

 ## Chapter 2